BenjaminCharmes/THP_FullStack/Week_1/Day_5/README.md

 <h1 align="center">Day 20 of The Hacking Project: MVC - Ruby Version !</h1>

+You will learn how to use the MVC framework via an application where you can throw out all the gossip you want.

 <h2 align="center">🎉 Week 1: Day 5 of the FullStack training 🎉</h2>

 <div align="center">